TIBCOSoftware/snappydata/docs/install/install_on_premise.md

-<a id="install-on-premise"></a>
+<a id="getting-started-by-installing-snappydata-on-premise"></a>
-# Install On-Premise
+# Installing TIBCO ComputeDB On-Premise

 TIBCO ComputeDB runs on UNIX-like systems (for example, Linux, Mac OS).
 With on-premises installation, TIBCO ComputeDB is installed and operated from your in-house computing infrastructure.

-For quick start instructions on Installing TIBCO ComputeDB on-premise, refer [Getting Started with TIBCO ComputeDB On-premise](/quickstart/getting_started_by_installing_snappydata_on-premise.md).
+The following instructions can be used for on-premise installation of TIBCO ComputeDB:

+1. On the [TIBCO eDelivery website](https://edelivery.tibco.com), search for **TIBCO ComputeDB** and go to the **Product Detail** page.
+2. Click **Download** and then enter your credentials.
+3. In the Download page, select the version number and then select **Linux**.
+4. Read and accept the **END USER LICENSE AGREEMENT**.
+5. From the Installation options, choose **Individual file download**.
+6. Click **TIB_compute_cluster_1.2.0_linux.zip** to download the cluster distribution which includes product tarball and Apache Zeppelin zip.
+Additionally, you can also click **TIB_compute_drivers_1.2.0_linux.zip** to download the client drivers.
+After **TIB_compute_cluster_1.2.0_linux.zip** is downloaded, run the following commands:

+		$ unzip TIB_compute_cluster_1.2.0_linux.zip && rm TIB_compute_cluster_1.2.0_linux.zip
+        $ cd TIB_compute_cluster_1.2.0_linux/
+        $ tar -xzf TIB_compute_1.2.0_linux.tar.gz
+        $ cd TIB_compute_1.2.0_linux/

+8. Create a directory for TIBCO ComputeDB artifacts

+            $ mkdir quickstartdatadir
+            $./bin/spark-shell --conf spark.snappydata.store.sys-disk-dir=quickstartdatadir --conf spark.snappydata.store.log-file=quickstartdatadir/quickstart.log

+	It opens the Spark shell.
+All TIBCO ComputeDB metadata, as well as persistent data, is stored in the directory **quickstartdatadir**.</br>	The spark-shell can now be used to work with TIBCO ComputeDB using [SQL](using_sql.md) and [Scala APIs](using_spark_scala_apis.md).

 After installing TIBCO ComputeDB, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="singlehost"></a>
-## Single-Host Installation
+## Single-Host Deployment

 This is the simplest form of deployment and can be used for testing and POCs.